 Line 5: The postal code and the province.
 Postal codes in Turkey begin with the number of the province (Antalya is number 07), and the last three numbers indicate the postal area within the province.

-Turkish addresses may also include a hint for how to find it, like "PTT Arkası" (behind the PTT, or post office).
+Turkish addresses may also include a hint for how to find it, like "PTT Arkası" (behind the post office).

 The ground floor is 0 (zero).
 The floor above that is 1, then 2, and so on.